-> How will transportation be handled?
+How will transportation be handled?
 We will be working with districts to arrange for transportation to the Hudson Valley Community College campus.
-In years three forward, we will be working to provide students with the opportunity to drive to campus if they would like to.
+For students who drive, we will be working to provide access for them to park on campus if they so wish.

-> Who are the business partners and what role will they play in the program?
+Who are the business partners and what role will they play in the program?
 Employers are responsible for identifying mentors (P-TECH), developing substantive workplace and classroom activities and internships, along with future job opportunities.
 This requires innovative staffing, scheduling, instruction and new relationships among faculty, school leaders and employers.
 Engagement and involvement from local industry, such as Tech Valley Center of Gravity and the Artificial Intelligence Center of Excellence is a key component of the P-TECH and SS-ECHS models.

 What type of schedule can students and families expect?
 It is a full-day program; students will be transported from their home districts in the morning and remain on the Hudson Valley Community College campus until the end of the school day, at which point, they will be transported back to their home districts.